waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })();
 ```

 Using an IIFE to wrap all this code keeps the details of creating the greeting private.
 None of the rest of the program has to worry about `exclaim` or what it is.
-All the details of exclaiming hi are gathered together and hidden.
+All the details of exclaiming `hi` are gathered together and hidden.

 What does "hidden" mean?
-It means none of the rest of the code can access any variables inside the IIFE.
+It means none of the rest of the code can access any variables or functions inside the IIFE.

 ```js
 (function () {